danintel/sawtooth-faq/transaction-processing.rst

 What transaction processors are required?
 -------------------
-Just the Settings TP.
-All the other TPs are optional.
+Just the Settings TP, ``sawtooth_validator_registry`` .

 What does the Settings TP do?
 -------------------
-The settings-tp provides on-chain configs to be applied to the Sawtooth Validators, so that you can change operational parameters without restarting the validators or the whole sawtooth network.
+The Settings TP provides on-chain configs to be applied to the Sawtooth Validators, so that you can change operational parameters without restarting the validators or the whole sawtooth network.
 Also, you could write your own settings-tp, that stores the settings the same way but enforces different rules on how they are updated.

 Is there an example where the Settings TP is used in another TP?